shikharbhardwaj/alpha-trace/README.markdown

  - *src*: This includes all the source files which belong to the project,
  - *include*: Any headers included within the project
  - *spike*: Any small testcases, ideas or implementations live here
- - *thirdparty*: All thirdparty headers, libs etc live here.
+ - *thirdparty*: All third party headers, libs etc live here.
  - *cfg*: Custom config for the project.
  - *test*: All test code files.